 Personally, as bad as this sounds to some, I have never liked the Christmas holiday.
 For me, it’s always been about uncomfortable family events, disappointment, guilt, and so many other not-so-fun feelings.
 I remember as a kid not always getting what I wanted because my parents couldn’t afford it, and just not understanding that (or why).
 True for many children out there.

 Then as I got older, it became a bit sad, as my mom worked hard to get us what we wanted (and spent way too much on us) and my dad just didn’t participate or would get upset that we had all spent so much money.
 It was a holiday filled with guilt.

-Later in life when I was married, and hopeful I would like Christmas again, my ex wouldn’t buy me what I wanted and complained about everything I got him.
+Later in life when I was married, and hopeful I would like Christmas again, my ex wouldn’t buy me what I wanted and then complained about everything I got him.
 So in a nutshell, I just don’t have any really positive memories around this holiday.

 Normal is just a City in Illinois

 I remember of wanting so badly to have the ‘normal’ Christmas that I thought everyone else out there was having.
 I wanted it to be a happy and fun time.
 But the reality was it was always miserable due to unrealistic expectations, overspending, guilt, unhappiness and more.
 Regardless, it has never been fun for me.

 As adults, my family just stopped it all.
 No gifts anymore – we just get together and have a meal.
 It is SO much better!
 I kind of wish we’d done that all along, though I know that would be hard to explain to children.